 - A good base.
-This can be made from either bamboo like the Shan ZU Stone that holds the stone in place, or a simple silicon base that prevents the stone moving when sharpening takes place.
+This can be made from either bamboo like the Shan ZU Stone that holds the stone in place, or a simple silicon base that prevents the stone moving when knife sharpening or tool sharpening takes place.
 The anti-slip properties are a minimum requirement.

-- An angle guide helps you maintain the correct angle when sharpening your knife on a sharpening stone and is a great tool for beginners.
+- An angle guide helps you maintain the correct angle when sharpening your knife or tool on a sharpening stone and is a great tool to help beginners.

 How do I use a sharpening stone?

 Most sharpening stones need to be soaked before use.
 Immerse the stone in water until bubbles stop emerging.